clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

 <img src="CSSS508_week5_data_import_export_cleaning-figure/unnamed-chunk-24-1.png" title="plot of chunk unnamed-chunk-24" alt="plot of chunk unnamed-chunk-24" width="1100px" height="500px" />

-We see some of the entry dates are before 2000 --- presumably songs still charting during 2000 that came out earlier.
+We see some of the entry dates are before 2000---presumably songs still charting during 2000 that came out earlier.

 Dates and Times
 ====================================================================================

-To practice working with finer-grained temporal information, let's look at one day of Seattle Police response data Rebecca Ferrell obtained from [data.seattle.gov](http://data.seattle.gov):
+To practice working with finer-grained temporal information, let's look at one day of Seattle Police response data obtained from [data.seattle.gov](http://data.seattle.gov):

 ```r